wp-plugins/artistography/readme.txt

 == Installation ==

-Upload the Artisography plugin to your blog, Activate it.
+Install the Artisography plugin to your blog, and Activate it.
+Next, Enter an Artist into the Admin/Dashboard > Artistography > Artists, and use the following shortcodes:

-1, 2, 3: You're done!
+[artistography_display_artist_page]

 == Changelog ==